 Mapping the Impossible operates with a rolling submissions window, meaning that we are always open to submissions for our general issues.
 If you would like to submit a paper, please first consult About This Journal, Information for Authors, our policies on Plagiarism and Copyright, and our Style Guide.
 Then, follow the instructions below.

 While we do not offer full payment for papers at Mapping the Impossible, we are pleased to be able to provide a small, token reward for each paper we publish.
 For more details, please see our Rewarding Research page.

 Submitting a Paper

 Mapping the Impossible exclusively accepts academic papers between 3000 and 5000 words in length, including references but excluding bibliographies.
 Along with your paper, we ask you to submit a 300-500 word long abstract, and a 100 word long biography.
-Please attach these to an email as seperate Word documents, each clearly labelled with your name.
+Please attach these to an email as separate Word documents, each clearly labelled with your name.
 For instance: TerryPratchettSubmission.docx, TerryPratchettAbstract.docx, TerryPratchettBiography.docx

 Please note that we ask for your paper to conform to the Mapping the Impossible Style Guide when you submit it.
-Your paper should also be anonymised as far as possible when you submit it (except for the file name!), as per our double blind review policy.
+Your paper should also be anonymised as far as possible when you submit it (except for the file name!), as per our double anonymous review policy.